Gigas002/awesome-sweet/micro/README.md

 # Sweet-Micro

-This is WIP and currently just a copy of catppuccin-mocha
+This is WIP and currently just a copy of `catppuccin-mocha` with transparency

 Instruction on how to use `Sweet` theme with [micro](https://github.com/zyedidia/micro)